-This quarter new questions were added regarding job security.
-Only 51% reported that their job was secure.
-In addition to the number of writers out of work, one reported still being formally employed but having received notice and another 8 reported that their job is in danger.
+Last quarter new questions were added regarding job security.
+In both quarter, just over 50% reported that their job was secure.
+In addition to the number of writers out of work, two reported still being formally employed but having received notice and another 7 reported that their job is in danger.